Cranbrook School News:

 Cranbrook is an Anglican independent day and boarding school for boys, Pre-school to Year 12, and an IB World School.
 With today’s students increasingly competing on a global stage, Cranbrook School strives to develop enthusiastic and inquiring learners who possess an international perspective as well as the skills and attitudes needed to succeed in the 21stCentury.

-The School currently offers the Primary Years Programme, Middle Years Programme, and is a candidate school for the Diploma Programme.
+The School currently offers the Primary Years Programme, Middle Years Programme, and the Diploma Programme.
 Cranbrook School’s Headmaster Nicholas Sampson said Cranbrook’s mission, to enable all students to explore, enjoy and fulfil their potential, is the most important lesson taught to students creating a culture perfectly aligned with the IB educational vision.

 Cranbrook possesses a distinctive, and increasingly relevant, educational philosophy which reaches back to the School’s foundation; it is based upon integrity as well as the warm rigour of the great liberal tradition of education and includes both a love of cultural and co-curricular breadth, and respect for individuality.
 We energise the educational environment by offering a well-rounded and distinctive schooling both within and beyond the curriculum, and give powerful pastoral support to each student in our care.